joshpowlison/open-stories/README.md

 # Open Stories
-A lightweight, minimalist, simple infinite scroll website solution for web serial novels and webcomics.
-Based on storieslc.com but for single-story use.
-Extremely easy to setup and use!
+A lightweight and minimalist CMS for seamless reading of web serial novels and webcomics.
+Based on storieslc.com.
+You can read your story with infinite scroll or by turning pages- either way, pages are preloaded!

+This isn't a Wordpress plugin, it's a standalone CMS.
+But since it's Open Source, you can add in everything you need!

+Minimal HTML knowledge required for a basic site.

 ## Features

-**Very easy to use** and since all the code's here, you can add whatever features you want!
-You can set up in less than 10 minutes if you know what you want.
+**Very easy to use** and, of course, you can add whatever features you want!
+You can get up in less than 10 minutes if you know what you want.

 **Mobile friendly** with both serial novels and comics- and a mirrored experience between desktop and mobile!

 **Bi-directional infinite scroll** lets you scroll up to previous pages and down to further pages with hardly any page "jerk"!

+Alternatively, **pre-loaded pages with page flip** let you keep reading without waiting for the next page to load!

 **Revolutionary page-changing** lets you click on the page number and choose any page to jump to instantly!

-**Minimalist HUD** means a clean experience for your readers and less work for you!
+**Minimalist HUD** means a clean experience for your readers and less extraneous design work for you!

-**Hashtags** let you share the website and direct readers to any page you want.
-You'll notice that when you change pages, the hashtag in the URL changes; simply share the URL with any hashtag and when somebody follows it, they will start on the page in the hashtag!
-This makes it really easy to share your current page.
-Remove the hashtag and they'll start on the last page.

 ## Examples